INWGift/INWGift/README.md

 - 👋 Hi, I’m @INWGift
-- 👀 I’m interested in Network&System automation
+- 👀 I’m interested in Network&System automation to help my work in IT infra
-- 🌱 I’m currently learning AWS/Azure/GCP and Automation tool to help my work in IT infra
+- 🌱 I’m currently learning AWS/Azure/GCP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...